 Despite the bouncy dance beat, the song was actually an attempt to encourage fans in Korea and overseas to maintain COVID safety precautions.
-As a result, they were thanked on Twitter by WHO Chief Dr. Tedros Adhanom Ghebreyesus, after fans tagged him with reference to the song.
+As a result, they were thanked on Twitter by WHO Director General Dr. Tedros Adhanom Ghebreyesus, after fans tagged him with reference to the song.

 There’s a break in the middle which diverts into a trap section, the end of which Eunhyuk signals with a helpful “Skrrt skrrt” – a reference to the synthesised high-hat cymbals which characterise trap.

 - If you want English subtitles, watch the Official version;

 - If you want to see a bunch of grown men in their jammies playing silly buggers, watch the House version (my personal favourite) – seeing Yesung (wine-red hair) doing his octopus dance is worth the price of admission;

 - If you want to see the silly buggers one at a time, watch the Alone version.
 That way you get to focus on a scarfed-up Evil Maknae* Kyuhyun acting like a big girl’s blouse, and an insanely cheerful Eunhyuk singing horizontally behind the couch. *(the maknae is the youngest in a family – I may explain why he’s called the Evil Maknae at a later date.
 Or I may not)

 Me, I watch all 3 of ’em, but mostly the last 2, because they’re off piste and having fun, and I prefer that – YMMV.